Last Updated on

 These Doodle-type dogs are playful, smart, and loving.
 They inherit the best traits of both of their parents: the German Shepherd and the Standard Poodle!

-Today, you’ll learn more about the Shepadoodle including reasons why they make great family dogs (along with why you might not want one).
+Today, you’ll learn more about the Shepadoodle including reasons why they make great family dogs (along with reasons why they aren’t for everybody).

 What is a Shepadoodle?